IOS-OSD-DPG/Pacific_SST_Monitoring/README.md

 ### MHW Conditions in the BC:

-*The 2024 MHW spatial coverage of the B.C.
-EEZ (red) is below, with 2023 coverage shown in grey.
-The stripes indicate percent area of the EEZ, Northern Shelf Bioregion (NSB) and Southern Shelf Bioregion (SSB) in MHW status for 2024.
+*The 2024 MHW spatial coverage of the BC EEZ (red) is below, with 2023 coverage shown in grey.
+The stripes indicate percent area of the BC EEZ, Northern Shelf Bioregion (NSB) and Southern Shelf Bioregion (SSB) in MHW status for 2024.
 Download the data from this figure [here](https://github.com/IOS-OSD-DPG/Pacific_SST_Monitoring/blob/main/data/MHW_EEZ_values_2023-2024.csv), and view similar plots for previous years [here](https://github.com/IOS-OSD-DPG/Pacific_SST_Monitoring/blob/main/docs/MHW_Conditions.md).*

 <details>
 <summary>